TVernet/NFC_data_analysis/README.md

 # NFC_data_analysis
-This project includes a Python script designed to read NFC files, extract relevant blocks of data, compare blocks from multiple files, and analyze differences to identify potential patterns.
+This project includes a Python script designed to read Flipper Zero's NFC files, extract relevant blocks of data, compare blocks from multiple files and analyze differences to identify potential patterns.

 ## Features